c6o/docs/content/_fragments/app-install.md

 > If you want to play around with pre-releases, you can install canary releases using: `curl -s curl -L https://releases.codezero.io/install.sh | /bin/bash -s canary`.
 But bewarned, it has not been fully tested and may cause unexpected behaviour.

 > [!WARNING]
-> Previous versions allowed using npm and/or brew to install/update the CLI.
-Since version 1.4.0, this is no longer possible.
+> Previous versions of CodeZero could be installed via npm and/or brew.
+However, since version 1.4.0, this is no longer available.